As the granddaughter of Austro-Hungarian immigrants, I ate an awful lot of Hungarian food as a kid.

 And it’s still a favorite in my house.
-It’s not the way my grandmother made it — she would definitely frown at the fish sauce and lack of lard — but she would’ve enjoyed the finished dish just the same, beaming that her granddaughter loves to cook as much as she.
+It’s not the way my grandmother made it, but she would’ve enjoyed the finished dish just the same, beaming that her granddaughter loves to cook as much as she.

 This version subs in mushrooms for the traditional beef without losing a lick of flavor.
 So savory and juicy after a good simmer, mushrooms are a natural for this dish.